MassBailFund/MassBailFund/README.md

 The models are currently a work in progress.
 We are waiting to look at the current schema before making decisions on how to model things.

+## Deployment

+We are currently using Heroku to deploy.
+Heroku's [docs on getting set up are pretty thorough, and are located here](https://devcenter.heroku.com/articles/git).